How to Declutter Sentimental Items After a Parent Dies

 Give It a Second Life in the Family

-Before donating or selling anything, consider whether another family member might want it.
+Consider whether another family member might want it.
 A cousin who always admired your mother's china.
 A sibling who would treasure your father's tools.
 Even a family friend who knew your parent well.

 You don't have to coordinate a full estate sale to do this.
 A simple group text with a photo can be enough.
 Letting objects stay connected to people who loved your parent can bring real comfort — for you and for them.